Dr. Kent Van Liere

 BA in sociology, Hamline University

-Dr. Van Liere is a Senior Vice President at NERA with expertise in statistics, sampling, survey research methods, risk assessment, and market research.
-He has testified at trial and in deposition on the application of statistical methods, sampling, questionnaire design, and the use of surveys in a range of cases.
+Dr. Van Liere is a Senior Vice President at NERA with expertise in the use of surveys, sampling, statistics, and market research in litigation.
+He has testified at trial and in deposition on the use of surveys, sampling, and statistics in a wide range of cases.

 Prior to joining NERA, Dr. Van Liere served as President/CEO of Primen (an information services joint venture of the Electric Power Research Institute and the Gas Research Institute), a Senior Vice President of PHB/Hagler Bailly, and President of HBRS, Inc (a highly regarded survey research company).
-Early in his career, he was as tenured Associate Professor at the University of Tennessee, where he taught classes in statistics, sampling, survey methodology, organizations, and social psychology.
+Early in his career, he was a tenured Associate Professor at the University of Tennessee, where he taught classes in statistics, sampling, and survey methodology.